While cell-free DNA is our business, it’s patients who power our purpose

 Before his appointment as CEO in 2019, Chapman held a number of other leadership positions at Natera including chief operating officer.
 Earlier in his career, he worked at Genzyme Genetics.
 He began his career as a researcher in the department of human genetics at the University of California Los Angeles (UCLA), where he designed arrays identifying SNPs associated with multiple sclerosis.

-Chapman serves on the board of directors for the American Clinical Laboratories Association (ACLA).
-In 2024, he was named one of the top healthcare technology CEOs by Healthcare Technology Report, as well as “BioTechnology Innovator of the Year” by BioTech Breakthrough.
+Chapman serves on the board of directors of the American Clinical Laboratories Association (ACLA).
+In 2024 and 2025, he was named one of the top healthcare technology CEOs by Healthcare Technology Report, and was named BioTechnology Innovator of the Year by BioTech Breakthrough in 2024.
 He has been a guest on CNBC and other shows and podcasts to share more about Natera’s impact on patient care in the field of personalized genetic testing and diagnostics.
 He has also authored multiple scientific papers.

 Chapman holds a bachelor’s degree in microbiology, immunology, and molecular genetics from UCLA, where he graduated with honors.

-Alexey Aleshin, MD, MBA
+Alexey Aleshin, M.D., MBA

 Aleshin has a demonstrated history of working in the biotechnology industry, with a focus on circulating biomarkers and novel clinical trial design and execution.
-He is an experienced product strategist and cross functional team manager.
-Earlier in his career, he served as an advisor and consultant for various companies focused on advancing clinical adoption of next generation sequencing technologies.
+He is an experienced product strategist and cross-functional team manager.
+Earlier in his career, he served as an advisor and consultant for various companies focused on advancing clinical adoption of next-generation sequencing technologies.

 Olesya Anisimova, CPA